jelena93/beer/README.md

 The following dependencies were added to the project:

                 [org.clojure/clojure "1.8.0"]
                 [compojure "1.5.2"]
                 [selmer "1.10.7"]
                 [ring-server "0.4.0"]
                 [org.clojure/java.jdbc "0.6.1"]
                 [com.cerner/clara-rules "0.14.0"]
                 [buddy/buddy-auth "1.4.1"]
                 [bcrypt-clj "0.3.3"]
                 [mysql/mysql-connector-java "5.1.6"]
                 [liberator "0.10.0"]
                 [ring/ring-json "0.4.0"]
                 [migratus "0.8.28"]
                 [korma/korma "0.4.3"]
                 [funcool/struct "1.0.0"]

-The project was developed as part of the assignment for the course Software Engineering Tools and Methodology on Master's studies - Software Engineering and Computer Science at the Faculty of Organization Sciences, University of Belgrade, Serbia.
+The project was developed as part of the assignment for the course Software Engineering Tools and Methodology on Master's studies - Software Engineering and Computer Sciences at the Faculty of Organization Sciences, University of Belgrade, Serbia.